brendt/stitcher.io/src/content/book/02-data.md

 Because data lives at the core of almost every project, it's one of the most important building blocks.
 Data transfer objects offer you a way to work with data in a structured, type safe and predictable way.

 You'll note throughout this book that DTOs are used more often than not.
 That's why it was so important to take an in-depth look at them at the start.
 Likewise, there's another crucial building block that needs our thorough attention: actions.
-That's the topic for the next chapter, it will be released next week.
+That's the topic for the next chapter.